cbalhaus/MLP-lite/README.md

 - Put all your poseball animations into one object (110 pairs or even more should be no problem).
-- Create submenus for each category of poses, for instance: "Solo, Boy-Girl, Girl-Girl, Dance, 3some, 4some"
+- Create submenus for each category of poses, for instance:
+  - "Solo, Boy-Girl, Girl-Girl, Dance, 3some, 4some"
-- Shows up to nine poseballs depending on the submenu you select
+- Shows up to nine poseballs depending on the submenu you select.
 - Positions can be adjusted and saved into memory or notecard.
-- Portable, can be worn and used everywhere
+- Portable, can be worn and used everywhere.
 - Option to adjust height offset (Z) of all poses at once (for different persons/locations).
 - 15 poseball colours:
-    PINK, BLUE, PINK2, BLUE2, GREEN, MAGENTA, RED, ORANGE, WHITE, BLACK, YELLOW, CYAN, RED2, TEAL, GREEN2
+  - PINK, BLUE, PINK2, BLUE2, GREEN, MAGENTA, RED, ORANGE, WHITE, BLACK,
+  - YELLOW, CYAN, RED2, TEAL, GREEN2

-## OPERATION:
+## BASIC OPERATION:

 - Click the MLP object to switch it on.
 - When everything has loaded the main menu will appear.
 - Select a submenu containing poses, and select a pose.
 Pose balls will appear.
 - Sit on your pose ball (Right-click - LOVE).
+- When you are done, stand up.
-- To remove the balls, select 'EXTRAS>>' then 'STOP', or just walk away, it will shut down automatically when no one is around.
+- To remove the balls, select `EXTRAS>>` then `STOP`, or just walk away, it will shut down automatically when no one is around.

 ### ACCESS TO THE MAIN MENU: